 Beginning with the month you reach normal retirement age (age 66, if you were born between 1943 and 1954), you can earn as much as you want and not have to pay back any Social Security benefits you receive.

 The most important thing to remember about self-employment taxes: This tax isn't deducted from your income as a business owner.
-You must calculate the self-employment tax you owe and pay this amount with your taxes.
-Many business owners pay estimated taxes quarterly to avoid penalties for under-payment.
+You must calculate the self-employment tax you owe and pay this amount during the year.
+Many business owners pay estimated taxes quarterly to avoid penalties for underpayment.

-- Your net earnings from self-employment are reduced by half of your total Social Security tax.
+You can take a deduction of half of your total Social Security tax on Schedule SE.
 This reduction is to bring self-employed individuals in line with the one-half of Social Security paid by employers for employees.
-This deduction is taken on Schedule SE.